Guest post by Andrew Lawes

 - Bargaining – “I can change” “Please, let’s work through this”

 - Depression – “It’s all my fault” “I don’t blame them for leaving”

 - Acceptance – “It was over; it has been for a while, I just couldn’t see it”

 All of the above are phrases I’ve used during the period after a break-up, and I suspect I am not alone in that.
 I have used them to highlight how the Kübler-Ross model of grief relates to the end of a relationship too.
 Now, it isn’t as clean-cut as I’ve perhaps made it appear.

 You may get to the Bargaining stage and then slip back to Denial.
-Depression and Anger often overlap; especially in men, who generally display signs of depression differently to women.
+Depression and Anger often overlap; especially in men, who generally display signs of depression differently from women.